zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 - Clone (your) relevant Github repository into your laptop.

-- ```pip install -e .``` in the just cloned repository (note you are using the Python virtual environment of your project).
+- Assuming the repository contains an installable Python package. ```pip install -e .``` in the, just cloned repository (note you are using the Python virtual environment of your project).

 - If all above succeeded you can now attempt to fix the bug.

 - If you have a fix, add the changes and commit, then push to your Github repository, and open a PR.

 - You now have to keep track of the status of that project / Python package.
 Your code is working, subject that the fix is present.
 You currently have the fix only in your clone of the original repository.
-Till it is accepted and updated on pypi.org, you have to keep working with your own copy.
+Till the fix is accepted and updated on pypi.org, you have to keep working with your own copy.
 This delays also the availability of your project / package for others.
 You do have the option to require the specific point of the package, from the commit in your repository.
 Read more on [Stack Overlow](https://stackoverflow.com/a/16584935/1614089).

 ## A few words on packages' versions and dependencies